fabi321/WhatsApp-Telegram-Bridge/README.md

 ## edit ```config.conf```

-- The Telegram token is obtained by talking to the *BotFather* through Telegram and creating a bot, while the owner ID can be obtained by using the `/me` command.
+- The Telegram token is obtained by talking to the *BotFather* through Telegram and creating a bot, while the owner ID can be obtained by using the `/me` command at i.e. @watgbot.
 - The database path is the full path to the file that will contain blacklist and contacts.
 Note that this path should be readable/writable by the user that executes the application.

 ### How to get yowsup-cli password?